 Sigma helps transform former Crane Manufacturing site

-The Sigma Group performed a variety of environmental and civil engineering services at the former Crane Manufacturing & Service Corporation facility in Cudahy, Wisconsin.
+The Sigma Group performed a variety of environmental and civil engineering services at the former Crane Manufacturing & Service Corporation facility.
 The site operated for over 40 years as an overhead and gantry crane manufacturer until operations ceased in early 2003.

 Sigma worked with the new property owner, as well the City of Cudahy, to establish an Environmental Tax Increment Finance district to fund environmental cleanup of the site, including asbestos abatement, demolition, subsurface investigations, and soil remediation, to facilitate the construction of four 38-unit condominium buildings.

 The prospective property owner hired Sigma to perform pre-purchase assessments, including a preliminary geotechnical investigation; Phase 1 and limited Phase 2 Environmental Site Assessments; and limited asbestos, lead-based paint, and hazardous material inspections.
 These tasks were completed in less than one month from our notice to proceed.

 Sigma prepared site grading, erosion control, and utility plans for the condominium project and also completed a Certified Survey Map of the site and construction staking.